Although I'm a curmudgeon when it comes to hot weather, I'm not against all things summer. I like splashing in the pool. I love cooking...Read More

 Lower the DefCon level – I’m still excited!

 I have an entire cookbook devoted to various candied, spiced, roasted, and flavored nuts – but this recipe from Williams-Sonoma Gifts from the Kitchen is the best.
 We’ve stopped playing amateur hour with the others.
+This recipe is spicy-sweet and salty, plus buttery thanks to the nuts.
+Basically, it’s all-together irresistible.

 If you make these, do yourself a favor and make a double batch.
 Seriously.

 And if you’re concerned about the small amount of sugar in this recipe, think about it this way.
 Two and a half cups of nuts is 20 ounces, and you probably eat nuts about one ounce at a time, right?
 A tablespoon of sugar represents 12.6 grams of sugar, so there are 25.2 grams of sugar in the whole recipe… divided by 20 servings… equals 1.26 grams of sugar in an ounce of these babies.
 Seems like a fine way to celebrate the holidays, don’tcha think?!
-(You can also try cutting the sugar in half, if you’re a sugar-phobe.
-If you’re going to skip the sugar, skip the recipe all-together because it just won’t have the magic.)

 Also worth mentioning: This recipe takes about 5 minutes to get into the oven and then the baking time is just 20 minutes.
 Easy-peasy.
 Delicious, pretty, compliment-inspiring snacks, faster than Rudolph.